Kidney Cancer Treatmetn symptoms of kidney cancer

 Transitional cell carcinomas

-Six to seven per cent of all kidney malignancies are transitional cell carcinomas.
+Six to seven percent of all kidney malignancies are transitional cell carcinomas.
 Uterine carcinoma typically develops at the point where the ureter branches off from the kidney proper.
 Your renal pelvis is the place where your kidneys are located.
-The ureters and bladder are potentially potential sites of progression for transitional cell cancer.
+The ureters and bladder are potential sites of progression for transitional cell cancer.
 [2]

 Renal sarcoma

 Renal sarcoma is extremely rare, making up about 1% of all instances of kidney cancer.
-The kidneys are the site of origin for this disease, which can spread to other organs and bones if left untreated.
-Renal sarcoma forms in oft tissue, the connective tissue surrounding the kidneys or the adipose fat around the kidneys.
-Less than 1 percent of identified kidney cancers are classified as renal sarcoma.
+This disease originates in the kidneys and can spread to other organs and bones if left untreated.
+Renal sarcoma forms in the connective tissue surrounding the kidneys or the adipose fat around the kidneys.
+Less than 1 percent of identified kidney cancers are classified as renal sarcoma, and the location of kidney cancer pain can vary depending on stage.

-Wilms tumour is commonly a type of renal cancer in children.
-Wilms’ tumor is also known as nephroblastoma, and most often affects children from the ages 3 to 5 but becomes much less previlent after the age of 5.
+Wilms’ tumor is commonly a type of renal cancer in children.
+Wilms’ tumor is also known as nephroblastoma and most often affects children from the ages 3 to 5 but becomes much less prevalent after the age of 5.

 About 9.7% of all malignancies are diagnosed as kidney cancer.
 On average, around 566,000 people are diagnosed with kidney cancer each year, and renal cancer is more likely to be diagnosed in older people.
 In its early stages, kidney cancer may not cause any symptoms.
 Yet, signs and symptoms may emerge as the tumor develops.
 This is why kidney cancer is frequently not identified until it has already spread to other organs.